Żnin: Modern period

-After Napoleon's defeat of Prussia in the War of the Fourth Coalition, Żnin was included in the Duchy of Warsaw in 1807.
-The town was restored to Prussia in 1815 after the defeat of Napoleon and administered within Kreis Schubin within the new Province of Posen. Żnin's economy developed rapidly by the end of the 19th century.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+With the dissolution of the Duchy of Warsaw in 1815, the town was restored to Prussia and administered within Kreis Schubin within the new Province of Posen. Żnin's economy developed rapidly by the end of the 19th century.
 By 1902, the town had fresh water pipe lines, gas works, macadam streets, and 4,500 inhabitants.